Skip to main content

 Depression can sometimes be hard to spot — especially in the early days.
 But if you’re feeling hopeless, having trouble concentrating, or are becoming less engaged in your day-to-day activities, know that you’re not alone.
 It’s important to watch for these signs and symptoms and reach out to your family or close friends for support.

 Many of Austedo’s common side effects should improve over time as your body gets used to the medication.
-But if you have severe side effects or they don’t seem to get better with time, contact your healthcare provider.
+But if you have severe side effects or they don’t seem to get better with time, contact your healthcare team.

 Some symptoms may indicate a more serious Austedo side effect.
 Austedo has been linked to a rare but life-threatening condition called neuroleptic malignant syndrome.
 Possible symptoms include: